xjz17/iotdb/README.md

   + 7.2 Varying Numerical Data Features
   + 7.3 Real-world Text Data Evaluation
   + 7.4 Varying Text Data Features
++ Section 8    Automatic Recommendation: test code and visualization code of each subsection
+  + 8.3 Training: machine learning models used in TSEC and python scripts used to train them
+    + Correlation: codes used to calculate the pearson correlation between each feature and predicted result
+  + 8.4 Comparison: the comparison code of TSEC, CodecDB and C-store
+  + 8.6 Extra Cost of Recommendation: the code used to text the time cost of feature extracting
 + Visualization: result files and visualization files (download the directory and run the python script according to instruction file directly, as result files are organized by us).
 Each folder is for each figure.
   + Fig 10-11 Insert time and select time over all numerical datasets
   + Fig 12 Compression ratio and features on each datasets